Four Peaks

+Four Peaks is depicted on the standard Vehicle registration plates of Arizona.

 Four Peaks Wilderness

 The Four Peaks Wilderness, established in 1984, covers 60,740 acres of land.
 It is home to a diverse variety of plants and animals due to the quick change of elevation in the range.
 Brown's Trail, found in the Four Peaks Wilderness, is used to reach the tallest peak and is home to black bears, ring-tailed cats, skunks, and coyotes.
 The Four Peaks Wilderness contains a section of the Arizona Trail, which is considered one of the most difficult passages, as it is infrequently maintained.
 On April 27, 1996, a party of two campers left a campfire unattended near Lone Pine Saddle.
 This caused the Lone Fire which burned over 61,000 acres and lasted 11 days.
 The Lone fire was Arizona's largest recorded wildfire prior to the Rodeo–Chediski Fire in 2002.